 We thought exhibits occurred only during March, in honor of his birthday, and the summer, but one of our team members successfully author-adventured in September to experience this one.
-(Still, there may be times when his materials are only accessible to pre-approved researchers only so call ahead.)
+(Still, there may be times when his materials are accessible to pre-approved researchers only so call ahead.)

 Please remember that greasy banana peels, purple-spotted tomatoes, seasick crocodiles and other food or animals favored by the Grinch must be left outside.